Amsterdam Merit Scholarship

 The Graduate School of Child Development and Education

 The Graduate School of Child Development and Education of the University of Amsterdam offers the Amsterdam Merit Scholarship (AMS), a scholarship for outstanding non-EU/EEA students who have been admitted to the Research Master's programme Child Development and Education.
 The AMS is highly selective: only applicants with excellent study results and motivation will be considered for the scholarship.
 The scholarship is funded by the University of Amsterdam.
-The information below applies to the 2017-2018 programme.
-The information will be updated as soon as possible for 2018/2019.
+The information below applies to the 2019 - 2020 programme.

 On this page:

 The applicant must meet the eligibility criteria in order to be considered for the AMS scholarship.
 The applicant should:

 - hold a non-EEA nationality or nationalities only;

 - not be entitled to receive a Dutch study grant or loan ( Studiefinanciering);

 - not be eligible to pay the reduced tuition fee rate for EEA students at the UvA;

 - not receive a full coverage scholarship for the same period of study as the AMS scholarship;